Long Island GOP's new look: 44% turnover in Albany

 In the Assembly, Huntington’s Andrew Raia left after 18 years in office upon his election as Huntington Town clerk.
 Also, then-Assemb.
 Anthony Palumbo, of New Suffolk, ran successfully for LaValle’s Senate seat, leaving his own district open.

-"I think it was inevitable that you would have turnover," said Palumbo.
+"I think it was inevitable that you would have turnover," Palumbo said.
 "New York is becoming more blue [Democratic], and I think some of the more senior members in the Senate thought it was time to move on."

 Palumbo, who served eight years in the Assembly before winning his Senate seat, said seniority in Albany is valuable.
 But so is change.